 All of these sleep problems are temporary and should only affect women for a limited amount of time.
 If you’re having trouble sleeping night after night, talk to your doctor.
 There could be other contributors to why you’re having trouble falling asleep, staying asleep, or feeling rested.
 They can refer you to a sleep medicine specialist.

-For more on sleep disorders and tips for a better night’s sleep, check out more articles from Main Line Health physicians.
 To find a sleep medicine specialist near you and make an appointment, visit our website.